Diabetes

 • Hypers – when your blood sugars are too high

 • Hyperosmolar Hyperglycaemic State - a life-threatening emergency that only happens in people with type 2 diabetes.
-It’s brought on by severe dehydration and very high blood sugars.
+Some causes are severe dehydrationa and high blood sugar.

-• Diabetic Ketoacidosis – a life-threatening emergency where the lack of insulin and high blood sugars leads to a build-up of ketones.
+• Diabetic Ketoacidosisy – a life-threatening emergency where the lack of insulin and high blood sugars leads to a build-up of ketones.

 As we are very much aware of the great saying that, “Prevention is better than Cure”.
-So, here are a few preventions that are to be taken in order to get rid of diabetes which include:-
+Some preventions are:

 • Quit or Stop Smoking